What are Gold Bonds?

 A Gold Bond is similar to a conventional dollar bond, except that the face value is denominated in ounces of gold, and the interest and principal are paid in gold.
 The gold bond issuer amortizes the bond from income the same way that a dollar bond issuer does.

-Monetary Metals issued the world’s first Gold Bond in over 87 years and plans to issue many more.
-To be notified about the next opportunity to invest in a Monetary Metals Gold Bond, sign up below.
+Monetary Metals issued the world’s first Gold Bond in over 87 years.
+That gold bond has matured.
+We plan to issue many more and are working on our next gold bond offering.
+To be notified about the next opportunity to invest in a Monetary Metals Gold Bond, sign up below:

 Who Would Issue a Gold Bond?